Vista Social

 When you should not block someone on TikTok

-Blocking someone on TikTok can be an effective way to manage your clients’ and their followers’ experiences on the platform, but it’s not always necessary.
+Blocking someone on TikTok can be an effective way to manage you and your followers’ experiences on the platform, but it’s not always necessary.

-Below are some situations when you and your clients may reconsider blocking someone.
+Below are some situations when you may reconsider blocking someone.

 Misunderstandings